bioperl/bioperl.github.io/INSTALL.md

 BioPerl comes with a set of production-quality scripts that are kept in the scripts/ directory.
-You can install these scripts if you'd like, simply answer the questions during 'perl Build.PL'.
+You can install these scripts if you'd like, simply answer the questions during `perl Build.PL`.
 The installation directory can be specified by:

 ```